-The IDex Client is an application, which acts as a miniature local proxy on macOS workstations and Windows NT Workstations.
+IDex is an application, which acts as a miniature local proxy on macOS-based and Windows-based devices.
 It forwards usernames, group membership, and information about web requests to the Smoothwall Filter for web filtering purposes.
-Each web request is identified individually, and it can identify multiple users logged in at the same workstation.
-Local user accounts are identified by the workstation, and users behind a NAT connection.
+Each web request is identified individually, and it can identify multiple users logged in at the same device.
+Local user accounts are identified by the device, and users behind a NAT connection.

-The IDex Client runs without any interaction from your end-users, gathering necessary information directly from the workstation.
-This has the advantage of not being reliant on a working connection to your domain controllers to be able to function correctly — so long as users can log into the workstation, information can be captured.
+IDex runs without any interaction from your end-users, gathering necessary information directly from the device.
+This has the advantage of not being reliant on a working connection to your domain controllers to be able to function correctly — so long as users can log on to the device, information can be captured.
 Additionally, no direct communication path is needed between the Smoothwall Filter and Firewall and the Active Directory.

-Note: When an off-site client system connection is established through DirectAccess, the DirectAccess server IP address are seen in the User Activity page instead of the client device’s IP address.
+Note: When an off-site client system connection is established through DirectAccess, the DirectAccess server IP address appears in the User Activity page instead of the client device’s IP address.